Avoiding penalty taxes on retirement plans.

 Restrictions on making withdrawals.

-Likewise, since the money in these accounts is intended for your retirement years, tapping the funds early, i.e., before you’re 59½, may result in a 10% penalty tax in addition to income taxes at ordinary rates.
+Likewise, since the money in these accounts is intended for your retirement years, tapping the funds early, i.e., before you’re 59½, may result in a 10% penalty tax in addition to ordinary income taxes.

 Required minimum distributions.

-In most cases, you will be required to start receiving distributions from your IRA by April 1 of the year after you turn 70½ (so celebrating your 70th birthday on January 1, 2014, would mean that you would have to start receiving required minimum distributions (RDMs) from your IRA by April 1, 2015).
+In most cases, you will be required to start receiving distributions from your IRA by April 1 of the year after you turn 70½ (so celebrating your 70th birthday on December 1, 2017, would mean that you would turn 70½ on June 1, 2018.
+So you would have to start receiving required minimum distributions (RDMs) from your IRA by April 1, 2019).

 If you’ve waited that long, however, you’ll most likely find yourself having to take two distributions in your first year, which may result in additional taxes, as your income will be larger than usual for that year.